gobackup/gobackup.github.io/source/getting-started.html.md

 > NOTE: Or put config file in there: `/etc/gobackup/gobackup.yml`

-And then edit config file like this:
+And then edit the config file like this:

 ```yml
 models: